NTavou/Wrangle_and_Analyze_Data/README.md

 - ...and another one to communicate the findings to a non-techical audience ---> **act_report.pdf**

-- Pandas, Requests, Tweepy and Seaborn were used to complete the project.
+- Used Python (pandas, Requests, Tweepy, seaborn)

 This project is part of the Data Analyst Nanodegree Program by [Udacity](https://www.udacity.com/).